iesahin/xvc/book/src/ref/xvc-file-remove.md

 ```

-You can carry in the missing file from the workspace to the cache.
+You can carry the missing file from the workspace to the cache.
 Use `--force` to overwrite the cache as carry-in
 doesn't overwrite the cache by default.

 ```console